ThePhenomenon1/ThePhenomenon1/README.md

 Building at https://www.myroots.ug.

-I have deployed to the cloud my Video-Streaming, Hailuo-like Video & Image Generation and Voice Generation infrastructure, AhaTube.
+I have also deployed to the cloud my Video-Streaming, Hailuo-like Video & Image Generation and Voice Generation infrastructure, AhaTube.

 This bleeding-edge business platform is built with Next.js 16, React 19, Drizzle ORM, tRPC, FastApi, Mux, Tailwind and Postgres.
 It features:-